hogent-cads/AI_MDM_Prototype/README.md

 ### Prerequisites:

+- Install Oracle Virtual Box on your machine.
 - Install Vagrant from https://developer.hashicorp.com/vagrant/downloads (choose your platform)
 - Make sure you know your github login and password.
 - Make sure you have git including gitbash installed.
 If not install git+gitbash from https://git-scm.com/downloads